ipcrypt-std/ipcrypt2/README.md

 ```

 - **Non-deterministic** mode takes a random 8-byte tweak (`random[IPCRYPT_TWEAKBYTES]`).
-- Even if you encrypt the same IP multiple times with the same key, encrypted values will not be unique, which helps mitigate traffic analysis or repeated-pattern attacks.
+- Even if you encrypt the same IP multiple times with the same key, encrypted values will be unique, which helps mitigate traffic analysis or repeated-pattern attacks.
 - This mode is _not_ format-preserving: the output is 24 bytes (or 48 hex characters).

 #### With 16 Byte Tweaks (NDX Mode)